Dites33/AA/README.md

 # AA
- Premium version of Azgharie Airlines Liveries
+Airplanes only Azgharie Airlines Liveries
+Decompress into community directory